 While Group B rally cars have since been surpassed in overall performance by their more modern counterparts, the era has nonetheless been a major pillar of what rallying is today and will always remain in the heart of the fans as the very pinnacle of the sport.
 When asked about the era, everyone involved in Group B has the same answer to the question “would you have done it again?”: a resounding “YES”.
 I am certain that even Henri Toivonen agrees from beyond.
 An unmistakable amount of passion and excitement that will never be seen again, including for yours truly – the sport had officially lost its innocence.

 May the legendary 1980s Group B machines continue to live on in automobile museums, in vintage races, and in our minds.
-More importantly, may the exploits and sacrifice of the courageous drivers and co-drivers, imaginative engineers, hardy mechanics, and everyone involved in making what Group B was be remembered forever…
+More importantly, may the exploits and sacrifice of the courageous drivers and co-drivers, imaginative engineers, hardy mechanics, and everyone involved in making what Group B was, shall they be remembered forever…

 Rally Group B Shrine owner & author